 A few days ago, I stepped outside to experience a cooler morning.
 The air felt clean — fall was in the air.
 To those of us who love nature, that annual experience isn’t defined by the calendar, it’s a feeling.
 Oh, how I love it!

 Everything here at Stark Bro’s is nearing fruition.
 In football terms, we’re on the 10-yard line!
 And, because we grow our own trees, they are available to you for fall planting.

+My favorite time to plant is fall or early spring – when plants and trees are still dormant — to reduce their need for water.
+This practice works best for both me (growing millions of trees) and you (planting trees in your backyard).
 Here at Stark Bro’s, we want to give you, the grower, every advantage to succeed.
 Having plants available in the fall is just one of them.
 Hope you’re enjoying these beautiful fall days as much as we are!